 If you have been in an accident in Ontario and have suffered personal injury, you are most likely eligible for Ontario accident benefits.
 Ontario accident benefits, can partially compensate you for any losses of income if you are unable to work because of your personal injuries.
 You are only eligible for income replacement benefits if you were employed at the time of the accident or, subject to certain conditions, during the year prior to the accident.

 You may be eligible to receive income replacement benefits every two weeks to partially replace lost income due to your motor vehicle accident.
 This includes motorcycle accidents, boating accidents ATV accidents etc… If you are unable to perform your job, you may receive income replacement benefits for up to 104 weeks following the onset of your disability.
 You may qualify for income replacement benefits:

 - Did I suffer physical or psychological impairments as a result of a motor vehicle collision and, as a result, am I unable to work?

 - Do any of the following statements apply to you?

-Were you employed or self-employed at the time of the motor vehicle accident?
+- Were you employed or self-employed at the time of the motor vehicle accident?

-Have you worked for at least 26 of the 52 weeks prior to your accident?
+- Have you worked for at least 26 of the 52 weeks prior to your accident?

-Were you receiving Employment Insurance (EI) benefits at the time of your accident?
+- Were you receiving Employment Insurance (EI) benefits at the time of your accident?

-Were you unemployed but was at least 16 years of age or excused from attending school at the time of your accident?
+- Were you unemployed but was at least 16 years of age or excused from attending school at the time of your accident?

-receive a non-earner benefit or caregiver benefit instead.
+If you answered “yes” to the above questions and qualify for income replacement benefits, you may also be eligible and elected to receive a non-earner benefit or caregiver benefit instead.
 In this case, you will be disqualified from receiving income replacement benefits.
-If you are unsure of which benefits to elect, contact a Ottawa personal injury lawyer so they can best advise you as to which accident benefits will be best for you.
+If you are unsure of which benefits to elect, contact an Ottawa personal injury lawyer so they can best advise you as to which accident benefits will be best for you.

 How much do you receive for income replacement benefits?